galaxyproject/training-material/topics/sequence-analysis/tutorials/annotation-with-prokka/tutorial.md

 >    2. Select contig 1 in the drop down box.
 You can only see one contig displayed at a time.
 >    1. Zoom out by clicking on the `minus` button to see sequence reads and their coverage (the grey graph)
 >    1. Zoom in by clicking on the `plus` button to see annotations.
+>    1. JBrowse displays the sequence and a 6-frame amino acid translation.
+>    1. Right click on a gene/feature annotation (the bars on the annotation track), then select View Details to see more information.
+>      - gene name

->
+>      - product name
+>      - you can download the FASTA sequence by clicking on the disk icon.
 > <br><br>
-> - Zoom in to see the reference sequence at the top.
-> <br><br>
-> - JBrowse displays the sequence and a 6-frame amino acid translation.
-> Zoomed in view:
-> <br><br>
 > ![JBrowse](images/jbrowse6.png)
-> - Right click on a gene/feature annotation (the bars on the annotation track), then select View Details to see more information.
-    - gene name
-    - product name
-    - you can download the FASTA sequence by clicking on the disk icon.
 > <br><br>

->
->
->
-{: .hands_on}
+>{: .hands_on}